 These are difficult times and many business tenants are struggling to pay the rent.
-To help those tenants keep their business running during coronavirus the government has introduced a moratorium on forfeiture, statutory demands, winding up petitions and CRAR (commercial rent arrears recovery) for non-payment of rent under business tenancies.
+To help those tenants keep their business running during coronavirus the government introduced a moratorium on forfeiture, statutory demands, winding up petitions and CRAR (commercial rent arrears recovery) for non-payment of rent under business tenancies.
 Forfeiture is the where the landlord brings the lease to an end because the tenant is in breach of the lease.
 Statutory demands are a prelude to winding up and CRAR is where a landlord takes control of a tenant’s goods.

-Here, Juliet Rayner, senior solicitor in the Commercial Property team, answers some questions on what this means for commercial landlords and tenants:-
+Here we answer some questions on what this means for commercial landlords and tenants:-

 Does this mean that rent is not due during the moratorium?

 No. The rent is still due and, as soon as the moratorium ends, landlords will be able to bring proceedings if tenants still haven’t paid the rent.
 Interest will be payable on the late payment.